 Leave all other fields blank.

-The MODEL EXPLORER - ATTRIBUTE TAB window should appear as above.
-Please note that you may have different values for the geometry coordinates.
+The Model Explorer dialog box should appear as above.
+Note: You may have different values for the geometry coordinates.

-You will now add pump 200 between junction 1 and junction 3 (use page 3-2 for graphical reference).
+You will now add pump 200 between junction 1 and junction 3.

-1. Click on the INSERT PUMP iconfrom the INFOWATER Pro EDIT toolbar.
-Move the cursor to the center of the network (just above pump 210) and press the left mouse button.
-For the general location of junction pump 200, refer to the network map provided on page 3-2.
+1. Click Insertfrom the InfoWater Pro Edit toolbar.
+Move the cursor to the center of the network (just above pump 210) and click on the mouse button.
+For the general location of junction pump 200, refer to the network map.

 2. You are then prompted to enter the pump identifier and an optional description for the new pump.
-Enter the PUMP ID as shown below, using a comma to separate the ID from the description.
+Enter the Pump ID in the field as shown below, using a comma to separate the ID from the description.

 3. Pump 200 should now appear as a magenta pump node symbol.
-In the MODEL EXPLORER - ATTRIBUTE TAB window on the right, perform the following:
+In the Model Explorer dialog box on the right, perform the following: